 - good skills in composition and visual analysis

 - ability to work on the analysis of the target audience and possible options of communication with it

 - ability to apply different techniques of drawing and painting, preferably both with manual and digital tools

 - ability to learn and self-improve all the time as the sphere is extremely dynamic and diverse etc.

-In one of our previous articles, we have answered the question “Can anyone be a graphic designer?”, which also highlights some important aspects of the job for those who are interested to make it the path of their career.
+In one of our previous articles, we have answered the question, “Can anyone be a graphic designer?” which also highlights some important aspects of the job for those who are interested in making it the path of their career.
 If you are the one – welcome to see what thoughts we share there.

 This topic is so deep that one post is, for sure, not enough to cover all the aspects.
 We tell more in detail about all those directions of graphic design in different articles, check some of them in the list below.
 Stay tuned!